r-LoliconsUnite/LoliconsUnite-stylesheet/README.md

 - Fixed text indent of new messages notification
 - Fixed rules page background margins
 - Make post bottom border less noticeable in dark mode
+- Fixed flair alignment in search page
+- Fixed search page in night mode
+- Fixed blue button in search page in day mode only

 # License
 The code is Unlicensed and in public domain